slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - talk about your passions instead of accomplishments.
 - don't be stubborn.
 You don't always have to get the last word.
 Make your point and leave it that way.
 Let go.

-> *'On improvisation is more productive to say «yes and» instead of «yes but».
+> *'Is more productive to say «yes and» instead of «yes but».
 Get rid of ego and add value.
 Don't judge.'*

 > *'Know how to lead a conversation and how to go with the conversational flow.
 Get out of your head and become more situationally aware, always looking for external catalysts.'*